|

 leaders and educators along with teaching selected

 presentations to the public.
-Her interviews and articles in the national media, including multiple appearances on the NBC Today Show, and feature stories in dozens of leading newspapers and magazines, helped promote broad public awareness for the field of relationship skills training and the potential impact on marriages, families, and children. |
+Her interviews and articles in the national media, including multiple appearances on the NBC Today Show, and feature stories in dozens of leading newspapers and magazines, helped promote broad public awareness for the field of relationship skills training and the potential impact on marriages, families, and children.

-For more than a decade, Eisenberg has played a key role developing and piloting intensive multi-lingual educational programs for diverse communities, including low-literacy, economically distressed, and others facing unique relationship transitions, such as returning from combat deployment, adoptive couples, and reentry to the community after incarceration.
-He has delivered classes to thousands of participants, from high school students to couples and singles in all stages of relationship, and is spearheading PAIRS efforts to develop and cost-effectively deliver highly effective, research-validated relationship skills programs over the Internet.
+Since first joining PAIRS in 1995, Mr. Eisenberg has trained more than 1,000 instructors nationwide.
+Eisenberg has played a key role developing and piloting intensive multi-lingual educational programs for diverse communities, including low-literacy, economically distressed, and others facing unique relationship transitions, such as returning from combat deployment, adoptive couples, and reentry to the community after incarceration.
+He has delivered classes to thousands of participants, from high school students to couples and singles in all stages of relationship, and continues to spearheading PAIRS efforts to develop and cost-effectively deliver highly effective, research-validated relationship skills programs through new technologies, including Smartphone applications and online classes.

-Eisenberg is co-author of PAIRS Essentials (2008), a research-driven skills building curriculum that includes innovative tools and technology to enhance communication, emotional understanding and expression; deepen empathy, bonding, and compassion; and expand options for navigating conflict; co-author of TEAMS (2000), an educational program designed to produce breakthroughs in workplace productivity, collaboration, retention and similar measures in visionary enterprises; a contributing author of Building Intimate Relationships (2001); and senior contributor in a range of other relationship building programs, including: PAIRS For Life (2009), PAIRS for PEERS (2008), and For Our Future, For Our Family (2007).
+Mr. Eisenberg is co-author of PAIRS Essentials (2008), a research-driven skills building curriculum that includes innovative tools and technology to enhance communication, emotional understanding and expression; deepen empathy, bonding, and compassion; and expand options for navigating conflict; co-author of TEAMS (2000), an educational program designed to produce breakthroughs in workplace productivity, collaboration, retention and similar measures in visionary enterprises; a contributing author of Building Intimate Relationships (2001); and senior contributor in a range of other relationship building programs, including: PAIRS For Life (2009), PAIRS for PEERS (2008), and For Our Future, For Our Family (2007).

 Eisenberg's work and interests have been widely featured in the media, including interviews, appearances, articles and letters in: New York Times, Jerusalem Post, South Florida Sun-Sentinel, Miami Herald, Boston Herald, Boston Globe, International Herald Tribune, Wall Street Journal, Washington Times, Charleston Gazette, San Diego Union-Tribune, Omaha World-Herald, Associated Press, Orlando Sentinel, Toronto Star, Baltimore Sun, Chicago Tribune, Tampa Tribune, Times of London, Haaretz, ABC-TV, NBC-TV, MSNBC and many others.